-If your business has or will have employees, you need to obtain a federal Employer Identification Number (EIN).
+If your company has or will have employees, you need to obtain a federal Employer Identification Number (EIN).
 Registering for an EIN is easy and free through the Internal Revenue Service (IRS) website.
 Though an EIN isn’t required for all businesses, obtaining an EIN for your business offers many benefits worth taking advantage of, such as maintaining your corporate veil, building business credit, and opening a business bank account.

 You will also need to register for state taxes such as corporate income tax and sales tax.
 Not every state implements these taxes.
-Do your research to ensure your business is registered for all applicable taxes.
+Do your research to ensure your company is registered for all applicable taxes.
 To learn more, read our small business sales tax guide to access our sales tax calculator and find the sales tax guide for your state.

 5. Obtain Permits and Licenses

 Finally, you will need to obtain the permits and licenses required to do business federally and in your state.
 State licensing and permit requirements will vary depending on your location (state, county, and city/town) as well as your industry.
-Federal licensing requirements depend largely on the type of business you are conducting, such as commercial fishing or aviation.
+Federal licensing requirements depend largely on the type of company you are conducting, such as commercial fishing or aviation.

 Most businesses require some sort of state licensing in order to operate legally.
 Failing to obtain the proper permits and licenses can result in hefty fines or even the closure of your company.